International Student Admission

 - An official transcript of all course work completed on the collegiate level.
 All transcripts from international colleges and universities must be accompanied by verification that the degree is equivalent to a B.S., B.A. or M.S. degree from a college or university in the United States.

 - Verification that the student's grade point average is at least a 2.5 on a 4.0 scale is needed.
 Verification must be certified by a professional credential evaluation service.
 Applicants may select any National Association of Credential Evaluation Services (NACES) member to provide this service.
 (See NACES web site, www.naces.org, for a list of NACES members.)
+A Credential Evaluation must be a course-by-course analysis of the official transcript(s).
+This is the only acceptable reporting format.

 - Official Test of English as a Foreign Language (TOEFL) scores